ws-rush/reactive/README.md

 # React + TypeScript + Vite

-## libraries

->install devtools for every one later
->complete explain

-- react-router-dom

-- Vite Inspector
-- Auto Import (react, react-router, layouts, views and components dirs)
-- vite-plugin-top-level-await
-- unocss (icons and __unocss)

-- zustand
-- @tanstack/react-query
-- react-hook-form

 TODO:

-- configure router modals
+- configure router unplugins
-- configure linguijs
+- configure linguijs with unplugin
 - configure unplugin-images
 - configure linter and prettier with package.json scripts
-- configure testing frameworks
+- configure testing frameworks (preview, vitest, e2e)
+- ssg and markdown

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.